 Data Principals have rights to effective grievance redressal mechanisms, requiring SaaS platforms to implement complaint handling systems that provide timely and effective responses.

-Establish grievance handling systems that provide culturally appropriate customer service in relevant Indian languages while maintaining efficient resolution of privacy concerns and complaints.
+Establish grievance handling systems that provide culturally appropriate customer service in relevant Indian languages, while automated workflows can help route, track, and resolve requests efficiently and maintain effective resolution of privacy concerns and complaints.

 DPDP Processing Requirements

-The DPDP Act establishes specific obligations for personal data processing that affect how SaaS companies collect, use, and manage Indian personal data throughout its lifecycle.
+The DPDP Act establishes specific obligations for personal data processing that affect how SaaS companies collect, use, and manage Indian personal data throughout its lifecycle as part of broader data governance for DPDP programs.

 Lawful Processing Basis:

-Personal data processing must have lawful basis including consent, legitimate interests, legal obligations, or other grounds specified in the Act, requiring clear documentation of processing justification.
+Personal data processing must have lawful basis including consent, legitimate interests, legal obligations, or other grounds specified in the Act, requiring clear documentation of processing justification and helping identify compliance gaps.

 Document processing activities clearly and implement controls that ensure all personal data processing has appropriate lawful basis while supporting legitimate business operations.